pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

 the same direction as the USB connector.

 It's that simple!
-If you want to confirm your work, here's a picture showing both the LoPy (top part) and the WiPy 2.0 (bottom part) properly placed on the expansion board:
+If you want to confirm your work, here's a picture showing how to place your board properly on the expansion board:

 .. image:: images/placement.png
     :alt: Correct placement